googleapis/google-cloud-java/README.md

 Java Versions
 -------------

-Java 7+is required for using this client.
+Java 7 or above is required for using this client.

 Versioning
 ----------